WoltLab/docs.woltlab.com/docs/package/pip/event-listener.md

 The event name is the name given when the event is fired to identify different events within the same class.
 You can either give a single event name or a comma-separated list of event names in which case the event listener listens to all of the listed events.

+!!! info "Since the introduction of [the new event system with version 5.5](../../migration/wsc54/php.md#events), the event name is optional and defaults to `:default`."

 ### `<listenerclassname>`

 The listener class name is the name of the class which is triggered if the relevant event is fired.